Skip to main content

 Treat address privacy as an upfront filing choice.
 Before you submit, verify each address field, confirm what your provider says will appear publicly, and make sure required mail can still reach you reliably.
 Do not assume an address service will keep your home address off the public record in every case.

 Not by default.
 GOV.UK says a limited company is legally separate from its owners and run by directors, while a sole trader is the simplest structure to set up and keep records for.
-Decide based on your real profit pattern, admin capacity, and legal risk, then use Add current profit threshold after verification only if it is actually relevant to the decision.
+Decide based on your real profit pattern, admin capacity, legal risk, and current tax rules for your case.

 Do not set expectations from an old headline timeline.
-Use Add current processing window after verification for incorporation, then add realistic time for onboarding, checks, and first tax-admin tasks.
+Check the current Companies House processing window for incorporation, then add realistic time for onboarding, checks, and first tax-admin tasks.
 Incorporation is one milestone in the launch, not the whole launch.

 You do not automatically need one to form a company, but you do need accurate records, and you remain responsible as a director.
 GOV.UK states directors must follow the rules and file company accounts and tax returns for the company.
 If payroll, dividends, or cross-border points are unclear, get targeted professional review early.